A NSW Government website

 • Other sensitive or high-risk topics

 Quick exit is a safety mechanism, not a navigational tool.
 It should only be used when speed, discretion and predictability are essential.
+Adding it to pages with no clear risk dilutes the signal and may result in users ignoring it.

 Do